-People with type 2 diabetes will only need insulin if other treatments are ineffective in helping them manage their blood glucose levels.
+People with type 2 diabetes will need insulin if other treatments are ineffective in helping them manage their blood glucose levels.
 They may also need insulin if there are contraindications to non-insulin diabetes medications, or if the condition, which is usually progressive, becomes chronic with significant reduction in pancreas ability to produce insulin.

 Type 1 and type 2 diabetes are distinct types that do not change into one another.
 However, insulin may be used to treat either type.

 While insulin is the only treatment available for type 1 diabetes, some people with type 2 also use it is in more advanced stages of the condition or if other treatments are not successful.